Last updated on December 3rd, 2024 at 01:59 am

 To start, they served an avocado and mezcal cocktail with “its Mexican heart,” which turned out to be a dried worm.

 Luke then ordered another mezcal drink, which was not included in the price, but they let him sample from a bottle of really expensive and smooth mezcal.
 The mezcal he ended up ordering (the less expensive one) was also served with a worm.
-Note that letting your worm soak in mezcal does not make it taste better and gives it a mushy texture.
+Note: letting your worm soak in mezcal does not make it taste better and gives it a mushy texture.

 Next was a shrimp and mole salad that was quite good, followed by a roasted apple soup served with some dried fruits and bread.

-Then, included with our meal came “Smoking grapes of prosperity and Champagne for New Year’s Toast.”The grapes weren’t really smoking, just sitting in a bit of dry ice and water.
-We waited to eat the grapes until it was midnight, as is tradition.
+Included with our meal came “Smoking grapes of prosperity and Champagne for New Year’s Toast.”
+The grapes weren’t really smoking, just sitting in dry ice and water.
+Following tradition, we waited to eat the grapes until it was midnight.
 They also brought out some Mexican chocolates, at which point I started to feel like the meal would never end, and coffee.

 Also included in this experience were some New Year’s party favors and a Mariachi band.
+This was a fun touch!

 When midnight rang out and our fellow diners clinked their champagne flutes together with cheers, there was nowhere else I would have rather been.

-Safety Tips for New Year’s Eve in Mexico City
+Safety in Mexico City

 I never felt unsafe in Mexico City.